sppalkia/dawn-blog/_posts/2017-04-10-dawn-intro.md

 layout: post
 title: DAWN of a New Era
 comments: true
-author: Peter Bailis, Chris Ré, Matei Zaharia, and Kunle Olukotun
+author: Peter Bailis, Kunle Olukotun, Chris Ré, and Matei Zaharia
 ---

 We are in the golden age of machine learning and artificial intelligence.
 Sustained algorithmic